Freemanlabs/github-jobs/README.md

 ## Github Jobs App

-A Github web App with React Hooks.
+A Github web App with React Hooks.<br />
-This app fetches a list of jobs from the github API
+This app fetches list of jobs from the github API with functionalities including seach, filter, pagination, etc

 ## Available Scripts